Grandmother of deceased Blountville toddler arrested on felony burglary charges

-BLOUNTVILLE, Tenn. — The grandmother of deceased Blountville toddler Evelyn Mae Boswell has been arrested on felony charges following a residential burglary in Kingsport, according to the Sullivan County Sheriff's Office.
+BLOUNTVILLE, Tenn. — The grandmother of deceased Blountville toddler Evelyn Mae Boswell has been arrested on felony charges following a burglary at the woman’s parents’ home in Sullivan County.

-On Wednesday, the Sheriff’s Office was called to 396 West Valley Drive, Lot #7, in Kingsport, in reference to a residential burglary.
+On Wednesday, deputies were called to a residential burglary at a mobile home belonging to her parents in the 300 block of West Valley Drive, the Sheriff’s Office said.
+Angela Boswell, who previously was staying with her parents, has apparently not been there lately, the Sheriff’s Office said.

-An investigation began and witnesses stated that Angela Mae Boswell of Kingsport, and a male accomplice arrived in a gray Chevrolet Equinox, being driven by another female, the Sheriff's Office said Thursday.
-Witnesses further stated that Angela Boswell and the male entered the residence through the front door and began concealing items on their bodies as they walked back to the vehicle.
-The female that was driving the vehicle remained in the vehicle as Boswell and the male were in the residence, the office said.
+Witnesses told deputies that Angela Boswell and an accomplice, identified as Larry Chad Fields, 37, of Kingsport, arrived at the home in a Chevrolet Equinox and entered the home.
+Witnesses said they began concealing items on their bodies as they walked back to the vehicle, the Sheriff’s Office said.

-Items alleged to be taken during the burglary included two televisions, a shotgun, a pistol, and various tools, the Sheriff's Office said.
+Deputies said two televisions, a shotgun, a pistol and various tools were taken from the home.

-Surveillance video from the area also showed the vehicle arriving at the residence with Angela Boswell and the man, identified as Larry Chad Fields, 37, of Kingsport, exiting the vehicle, entering the residence, and then leaving the residence with the items reported stolen, the Sheriff's Office said.
+Surveillance video from the area also showed the vehicle arriving at the residence, the pair entering the home and then leaving the home with the items, the Sheriff’s Office said.

-Angela Boswell was located on Fuller Street in Kingsport Thursday afternoon and taken into custody.
-Upon arriving at the jail, Angela Boswell was found to be in possession of a small bag of what appears to be crystal methamphetamine and a $50 bill that appeared to be counterfeit.
+Angela Boswell was located on Fuller Street in Kingsport on Thursday afternoon and taken into custody.
+Upon arriving at the jail, deputies said they found her in possession of a small bag of what appeared to be crystal meth and a possible $50 counterfeit bill.

-Investigators are currently looking for Larry Chad Fields as an arrest warrant charging him with aggravated burglary and theft under $10,000 has been obtained.
+Investigators continued to look for Fields on Thursday night.
+He is wanted on charges of aggravated burglary and theft under $10,000.

-Angela Boswell has been out on bond on a theft charge stemming from a vehicle reported stolen in Sullivan County.
-She is the grandmother of Evelyn, the 15-month-old whose body was found March 6.
-The child's death remains under investigation.
+Angela Boswell has been out on bond and wearing an ankle monitor since February.
+She and William McCloud, 33, were arrested on a theft of a vehicle charge.
+That charge stemmed from a stolen vehicle reported out of Sullivan County that had been sought in connection with Evelyn’s disappearance, authorities said.

 Post a comment as